 Human Coronaviruses are common throughout the world.
 There are many different coronaviruses identified in animals but only a small number of these can cause disease in humans.
 On 7 January 2020, ‘Severe Acute Respiratory Syndrome Coronavirus 2’ (SARS-CoV-2) was confirmed as the causative agent of ‘Coronavirus Disease 2019’ or COVID-19.
 The majority of the case-patients initially identified were dealers and vendors at a seafood, poultry and live wildlife market in China.
 Since then, the virus has spread to more than 100 countries, including South Africa.

-The country is on alert level 2 from 12 September 2021.
+The country is on Adjusted alert level 1 from 01 October 2021.

 Download the Government Gazette regarding the latest Covid-19 Rules and Regulations: